freelawproject/free.law/content/the-importance-of-backups.md

-And as I told [Common Dreams](http://commondreams.org/news/2014/08/28/decade-court-cases-quietly-wiped-online-database), the Administrative Office of the Courts ("AOC") cannot argue that some of these cases have been closed for "13 years."
+And as I told [Common Dreams](http://commondreams.org/news/2014/08/28/decade-court-cases-quietly-wiped-online-database), the Administrative Office of the Courts (AO) cannot argue that some of these cases have been closed for "13 years."
 Some were closed this year!
 They also cannot argue that "many had not been accessed in several years" because as we demonstrated in [a recent